 How to make Mexican rice

-- Place chicken bouillon cubes in a bowl with the warm water.
+- Soak the bouillon.
+Place chicken bouillon cubes in a bowl with the warm water.
 Microwave for 1 to 2 minutes to dissolve.

-- Add oil to large skillet over medium heat.
+- Brown the rice.
+Add oil to large skillet over medium heat.
 Mix in rice and cook until golden, about 10 minutes.
-Push rice to one side of skillet, then add onions and cook 2-3 minutes.
+Push to one side of skillet, then add onions and cook 2-3 minutes.
 Stir in garlic and cook 1 more minute until fragrant.
 Combine onions and rice.

-- Add diced tomatoes (including juice) to rice mixture.
+- Bring to a boil.
+Add diced tomatoes (including juice) to rice mixture.
 Press down on some of the tomatoes with fork to smash.
 Then add in water/bouillon mixture, cumin and salt and stir.
 Bring to a boil.

-- Once boiling, cover with lid and simmer for 25-35 minutes, until rice is cooked through and has absorbed liquid.
+- Let simmer.
+Once boiling, cover with lid and simmer for 25-35 minutes, until rice is cooked through and has absorbed liquid.

-- Remove Mexican rice from heat and mix in fresh cilantro if desired.
+- Serve and enjoy.
+Remove from heat and mix in fresh cilantro if desired.
 S&P to taste.
 Enjoy!

 There are so many ways to serve this Mexican rice!
 You can enjoy it as a side with your favorite Mexican dish, or use it as a component when making a meal.
 Below are a few ideas.